Palau de la Música Catalana in Barcelona

-The concert hall has an impressive acoustics, reason for which many famous artists wish to sing in the Palace of Catalan Music and why it is held in high esteem.
+The Palau de la Música Catalana concert hall has magnificent acoustics, which is why many famous artists choose to sing there and why it's held in such high esteem.

 Inside the Palau de la Música Catalana

-The building’s guided tour begins with a presentation of its history, present and its essential role in the society of Barcelona.
+The building’s guided tour begins with a presentation of its history and the essential role it has always played in Barcelona.

-Once the presentation finishes, visitors are taken to the concert hall.
-This auditorium is naturally lit during the day giving with a bright and colorful light thanks to it stained-glass panes and its enormous stained glass skylight.
-The hall is beautifully decorated to immerse the spectators into a magical world.
+Once this little intro finishes, visitors are taken to the concert hall.
+This auditorium is naturally lit during the day thanks to its stained-glass panes and its enormous stained-glass skylight.
+The hall is beautifully decorated and spectators are immediately immersed in this magical space upon entry.

-The hall and the stage contain sculptures, busts, reliefs that fill the room with magic and create an ideal atmosphere for the various artists and music forms that are performed in the Palau.
+The hall and the stage of the Palau are both surrounded by sculptures, busts, and reliefs that make this such a remarkable space and create an ideal atmosphere for the music performed here.

-The tour of the Palace continues in the Lluís Millet hall which is a gathering place for concert-goers a striking Modernist hall with a small terrace with peculiar columns covered in mosaics.
+The tour then continues in the Lluís Millet hall which is a gathering place for concert-goers a striking Modernist hall with a small terrace with peculiar columns covered in mosaics.